 Always, even at high altitude, wear lots of sun cream and sunglasses.

-Potentially the most risky thing you can do in Nepal is actually travel around!
-When it comes to travelling by either road or air, Nepal’s safety rating is not exactly envious.
+Potentially the riskiest thing you can do in Nepal is actually travel around!
+When it comes to traveling by either road or air, Nepal’s safety rating is not exactly envious.

 A combination of narrow, winding and often poorly maintained roads, combined with very lax road safety standards and vehicle maintenance, plus an utter disregard for rules about not overtaking on blind corners or into on-coming traffic means that every time you hop on a bus or get in a car in Nepal you’re taking a significant safety risk.
 On top of all this, mountain roads present the added dangers of frequent rock falls, landslides, ice and terrifyingly steep drop-offs.

-Travelling by road is often a time consuming and risky prospect so many travellers to Nepal take advantage of the comprehensive internal flight schedule.
+Traveling by road is often a time-consuming and risky prospect so many travelers to Nepal take advantage of the comprehensive internal flight schedule.
 The problem is that Nepalese airlines have a dismal safety record.
-Nepalese pilots are generally very good (slaloming a plane in poor weather between Himalayan giants means bad pilots don’t stay in the job long), but a combination of old and poorly maintained planes and extremely challenging flying conditions mean that statistically Nepal is one of the most dangerous countries in the world in which to board a plane.
-The popular flight to Lukla, at the trail head for the main Everest treks, is especially renowned with the airstrip there being considered one of the most dangerous commercial airstrips in the world.
-That said, despite Nepal’s poor flight safety record, flying is still statistically safer than travelling by road.
+Nepalese pilots are generally very good (slaloming a plane in poor weather between Himalayan giants means bad pilots don’t stay in the job long), but a combination of old and poorly maintained planes and extremely challenging flying conditions mean that statistically, Nepal is one of the most dangerous countries in the world in which to board a plane.
+At the trail head for the main Everest treks, the popular flight to Lukla is especially renowned with the airstrip there being considered one of the most dangerous commercial airstrips in the world.
+That said, despite Nepal’s poor flight safety record, flying is still statistically safer than traveling by road.

 And remember, only drink treated water.
 We recommend bringing your own water treatment system.
-An especially good system for hikers and those travelling are LifeStraw (lifestraw.com).
-We’ve used them throughout the Himalaya and South Asia as well as in parts of Africa, Latin America and on hiking trips in Europe and never had any trouble with contaminated water.
+An especially good system for hikers and those traveling are LifeStraw (lifestraw.com).
+We’ve used them throughout the Himalaya and South Asia and parts of Africa, Latin America, and hiking trips in Europe and never had any trouble with contaminated water.

 There are no vaccinations that are compulsory for travel to Nepal (though that might change if and when a vaccination for Covid-19 is found), but you should ensure that all your standard vaccinations such as tetanus are up to date.